 Several types of treatment can be used to help prevent or relieve symptoms of esophageal cancer.
 In some cases, they are given along with other treatments that are intended to cure the cancer.
-In other cases, palliative treatments are given when a cure is not possible.
+In other cases, supportive or palliative treatments are given when a cure is not possible.

 This procedure is used to stretch out an area of the esophagus that is narrowed or blocked to allow better swallowing.

-A small balloon-like device or a device shaped like a cylinder is passed down the throat and pushed through the narrowed area to stretch it out.
+A small balloon-like device or a device shaped like a pipe is passed down the throat and pushed through the narrowed area to stretch it out.
 This can be repeated if needed.
 Before the procedure, your doctor may give you a sedative to help you relax and may numb your throat by spraying it with a local anesthetic.

 There is a small risk of bleeding or tearing a hole in the esophagus (called a perforation) with this procedure, which could require surgery or other treatments to fix.
-The esophagus typically stays open only a few weeks after dilation, so this is often followed by other treatments (such as placing a stent) to help keep the esophagus open.
+The esophagus typically stays open only a few weeks after dilation, so this is often followed by other treatments (such as placing an expandable stent) to help keep the esophagus open.

 Other endoscopic procedures